 Generational thinking does not come naturally to most of us.
 By “generational thinking,” I mean intentionally planning and being cognizant of how our own actions, preparation, and decisions will affect our children, grandchildren, and great-grandchildren.

 They will make their own decisions—whom they will marry, how they will invest their time, energy, and wealth.
 They will also make decisions about how they receive gifts of inheritance or access to trusts.

-When we are long gone, the time we share and the planning we put in place will affect them directly almost always in a positive way.
-Correspondingly, the lack of time spent and the lack of instilling values may also affect them in a negative way.
+When we are long gone, the time we share and the planning we put in place will affect them directly, almost always in a positive way.
+Correspondingly, a lack of time spent together and the lack of instilling values may also affect them in a negative way.

 Those who are grandparents understand keenly that sharing family values and time spent together are precious indeed.
 When talking to others and even reflecting on my own life, I am struck by how few of us personally knew our great-grandparents.

 I do recall my Great-Grandfather Phinney, father to my grandmother.
 He lived in Tacoma, and we would visit occasionally.
 I was not of an age to hear and understand his values and beliefs or to even comprehend the adult discussion.
 However, I do remember warmth, trust, and character at an early age.

 When Helen and I were newly married, we were often invited over to spend time with my Grandmother Alfie and Grandfather Roy, who at that time were in their 80s.
 The four of us would play bridge together, enjoying the lighthearted quality time that can only be had with a face-to-face experience.
 Our memories of those times were warm, punctuated with laughter, smiles, and the occasional soft-spoken words of wisdom.
 As a young couple, we eagerly listened to them, even while our minds were focusing on building our lives together.